Closed Form Expressions for Certain Improper Integrals of Mathematical Physics: Ising integrals

 \subsection{$C_{3,k}$ and $C_{3,k}(\alpha,\beta,\gamma)$}

 For $k=1$, we get:

-We will illustrate the problem encountered in OMOB by writing the bracket series for the generalized case $C_{3,k}$.
-Taking $k=1$ will give us the result for $C_{3,1}$.\\ The following form of the integrand is motivated to maximize the number of brackets series in the expansion, which in turn reduces the number of variables:
+We will illustrate the problem encountered in OMOB by writing the bracket series for the generalized case $C_{3,k}$.\\ The following form of the integrand is motivated to maximize the number of brackets series in the expansion, which in turn reduces the number of variables:

 Expanding the denominator using the rules of MOB,

 Now, $(u_1 + u_2)^{n_1+n_2}$ has to be further expanded as:

 Combining the expansions, the $C_{3,k}$ integral takes the form: